 How have the indicators for adverse impacts on sustainability factors been taken into account?
+Direct investments in securities and investments in investment funds (indirect investments) managed by the management company

 Consideration and reduction of key adverse impacts on sustainability factors (Principle Adverse Impact - "PAI") is accomplished through the following procedures and methods: Application of social and environmental exclusion criteria.